A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: A -mode mu-mode approach for evolutionary equations in K ronecker form

-where $\bb V$ is an order-$d$ tensor of size $n_1\times\cdots\times n_d$ such that $\mathrm{vec}(\bb V)=\bb v$ ($\mathrm{vec}$ is the operator which stacks the columns of the input tensor into a single column vector) and $\times_\mu$ is the so-called $\mu$-mode product.
-The concatenation of $\mu$-mode products is usually referred to as \emph{Tucker operator}, and the above formula is just the $d$-dimensional generalization of the well-known two-dimensional formula
+{ The founding basis of the technique that we propose in this manuscript is based on the $\mu$-mode approach for the action of the matrix exponential.
+Due to its importance, we briefly recall here the main concepts, and invite a reader not familiar with the following formalism to check References~\cite{CCEOZ22,CCZ23kp,KB09} for a thorough explanation with full details.
+Let us denotes by $\bb V$ an order-$d$ tensor of size $n_1\times\cdots \times n_d$ with elements $v_{i_1\ldots i_d}$, and by $L_\mu$ a matrix of size $n_\mu\times n_\mu$ of elements $\ell_{i j}^\mu$.
+Then, the \emph{$\mu$-mode} product of the tensor $\bb V$ with the matrix $L_\mu$, denoted as $\bb V\times_\mu L_\mu$, is the tensor $\bb W$ of size $n_1\times\cdots \times n_d$ defined elementwise as

+This corresponds to multiply the matrix $L_\mu$ onto the \emph{$\mu$-fibers} of the tensor $\bb V$ (i.e., vectors along direction $\mu$ which are generalizations to tensors of columns and rows of a matrix).
+The concatenation of $\mu$-mode products with the matrices $L_1,\ldots,L_d$, that is the tensor $\bb W$ with elements

-mentioned in Introduction.
-In terms of computational costs, a single $\mu$-mode product operation requires~$\mathcal{O}(Nn_\mu)$ floating point operations, and it can be implemented by a single matrix-matrix product.
-Consequently, given the full matrices $\exp(A_\mu)$, the Tucker operator~\eqref{eq:tucker} has an overall computational cost of $\mathcal{O}(n^{d+1})$ for the case $n_1=\ldots=n_d=n$, and can be implemented with $d$~calls of highly optimized level 3 BLAS.
-For some (linear) advection--diffusion--absorption equations with space dependent coefficients, for instance, this technique has been already successfully used~\cite{CCZ22b}.
-Moreover, the exponential of matrices in Kronecker form can be effectively employed in the context of the numerical solution of some Schr\"odinger equations, where a tremendous speed-up of the $\mu$-mode approach with respect to other classical and well-established techniques for computing the action of the matrix exponential has been shown~\cite{CCEOZ22}.
-For more details on the $\mu$-mode formalism, we invite the reader to check the two references in this paragraph, in addition to Reference~\citenum{KB09}.
+is denoted by $\bb V\times_1 L_1\times_2\cdots\times_d L_d$ and referred to as \emph{Tucker operator}.
+In terms of computational cost, a single $\mu$-mode product requires~$\mathcal{O}(Nn_\mu)$ floating point operations, being $N=n_1\cdots n_d$, and it can be implemented by a single matrix-matrix product.
+Consequently, the Tucker operator has an overall computational cost of $\mathcal{O}(n^{d+1})$ for the case $n_1 = \ldots = n_d=n$.
+It can be realized with $d$ calls of level 3 BLAS (Basic Linear Algebra Subprograms \cite{DDCHD90}), whose highly optimized implementations are available for any kind of modern computer hardware (see, for instance, References~\cite{mkl,XQY12,cublas}).